hifi-finance/pooled-nft/README.md

 await depositTx.wait()
 ```

-### Example of extracting a specific NFT from a pool
+- How to extract a specific NFT from a pool:

 ```javascript
 // Add the ABI of the pool contract